Azure/azure-sdk/docs/android/design.md

 #### Service Methods

-Service methods are the methods on the client that invoke operations on the service.
+Service methods are methods that invoke operations on a service.
+They are commonly found on classes suffixed with `Client`, but can also be found on other resource classes that are vended by a client.

-{% include requirement/MUST id="android-service-client-method-naming" %} use standard JavaBean naming prefixes for all methods that are not service methods.

 {% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
 Let the fact the user has an instance of an 'async client' provide this context.

-{% include requirement/MUSTNOT id="android-async-multiple-methods" %} provide multiple asynchronous methods for a single REST endpoint in the same library, unless to provide overloaded methods to enable alternative or optional method parameters.

-One of the Azure Core types is `com.azure.core.android.util.Context`, which acts as an append-only key-value map, and which by default is empty.
-The `Context` allows end users of the API to modify the outgoing requests to Azure on a per-method call basis, for example to enable distributed tracing.
+One of the Azure Core types is `com.azure.core.android.util.RequestContext`, which acts as an append-only key-value map, and which by default is empty.
+The `RequestContext` allows end users of the API to modify the outgoing requests to Azure on a per-method call basis, for example to enable distributed tracing.

-{% include requirement/MUST id="android-service-client-context" %} provide an overload method that takes a `com.azure.android.core.util.Context` argument for each service operation **in sync clients only**.
-The `Context` argument must be the last argument into the service method (except where `varargs` are used).
-If a service method has multiple overloads, only the 'maximal' overloads need to have the `Context` argument.
+{% include requirement/MUST id="android-service-client-context" %} provide an overload method that takes a `com.azure.android.core.util.RequestContext` argument for each service operation **in sync and async client service methods**.
+The `RequestContext` argument must be the last argument into the service method (except where `varargs` are used).
+If a service method has multiple overloads, only the 'maximal' overloads need to have the `RequestContext` argument.
 A maximal overload is one that has a full set of arguments.
-It may not be necessary to offer a 'Context overload' in all cases.
-We prefer a minimal API surface, but `Context` must always be supported.
+It may not be necessary to offer a 'RequestContext overload' in all cases.
+We prefer a minimal API surface, but `RequestContext` must always be supported.

 ```java
 getFoo()